-The Student Technology Fee Advisory Committee will evaluate proposals based on the following criteria:
+The Student Technology Fee Advisory Committee will evaluate proposals based on the following criteria and schedule.

 - The project is aligned with one or more strategic goals articulated in the FSU Strategic Plan, as well as university IT strategy and technology architectural best practices

 - The project team is qualified to carry out this project, and the implementation plan provides a realistic representation and assessment of the resources, cost and time required to complete the project